tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 ## API

-### withInnerHooks(Component: ComponentType<Props>): ComponentType<Props & {innerHooks?: ()=> Parial<Props> }>
+### withInnerHooks(Component: ComponentType<Props>): ComponentType<Props & {innerHooks?: ()=> Partial<Props> }>

 This adds innerHooks prop to passed `Component`.
-The innerhooks calls in intermediate scope generated as HOC.
+The innerHooks calls in intermediate scope generated as HOC.
 The returned object merge the other props from parent and passed to the child as the original `Component` props.

 ### useStateFactory(initialState: Partial<State> | (() => Partial<State>) [state, usePartialState, setState]

 The `useStateFactory` hook return state, getState as first and third element derived from `useState` and `usePartialState` as second element of a tuple.
 The state and getState of it, and them of useState are completely same api.
-The `usePartialState` returns [state, modifierThisState] simular to `useState`.
+The `usePartialState` returns [state, modifierThisState] similar to `useState`.
 The first difference is that it can't set initialValue from an argument.
-The reason why is that if you specify it many times the other places, you likely miss where initilize the state named so it must be specified by `useStateFactory` when you need some partial values initialized.
+The reason why is that if you specify it many times the other places, you likely miss where initialize the state named so it must be specified by `useStateFactory` when you need some partial values initialized.
 The second difference is you needs to specify state name as key of original state used using string value.
 Follow this example.

 ```tsx